timzl/markdowns/mast-upgrade.md

 ---

 The Marketplace app is set to pull the latest Mastodon version at the time of deployment.
 That means you will need to upgrade to any new releases manually.
 By following these steps, hopefully the process will be relatively straightforward.
+It's worth noting I upgraded from v4.1.2 to v4.1.4 using this process.

 First, ssh into your server and ensure your system is up to date:
 ```